-Each year at this time, I re-read a favorite book, Splendor in the Ordinary by Thomas Howard.
+I enjoy re-reading a favorite book, Splendor in the Ordinary by Thomas Howard.
 In this book, year after year, I find direction and inspiration for ordering our home.
 Our home is an ordinary place, an ordinary space, but within these walls, the mystery of life and family unfold and we find ourselves living out sacred Mysteries within ordinary spaces!

 I hope I don’t make this idea seem unattainable – it isn’t – though it is a journey!
 I hope in these images you will see our home AS IT IS (and know that I don’t stop considering what IT COULD BE).
 I hope that you may find inspiration to look deeper within and beyond the ordinary spaces of your home to the beauty and order waiting to be revealed…in the ordinary.
 I found my design notebook to be a helpful tool in uncovering our family style which, it turns out, reveals the sacred to us through the ordinary beauty it reveals.

 “…as is true of any holy place, this one has for its activity the marking and celebrating of what is true, and the keeping alive of the vision of what is true; namely, that all is holy.
 This is done by offering those things up in acts of consecration and praise.
 This is what lifts those things from the heap of mere ordinariness and makes them extraordinary (holy).”
 (Splendor In the Ordinary)